urwa/GoogleAppsScript/README.md

 Imports events from google calendar between specific data and having specific word, one row per guest.
 For same guest, divides the first and second meetings in to two separate sheets.

 ## GSlides-To-Images
-Convert user-selected slides into images, save them to a drive folder, log time of creation, text from notes section and image file link to a spreadsheet.
+Convert user-selected slides into images, save them a drive folder.
+Then log time of creation, text from notes section and image file link to a spreadsheet.

 -------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.